jwpconsulting/projectify/frontend/src/messages/en/help/workspaces.md

 # Switch workspaces

-To switch between workspaces, click the **workspace dropdown** in the side menu.
-This will open up a context menu where you can switch between different workspaces associated with your account.
-The workspace dropdown is the topmost in the side menu.
+To switch between workspaces, click the **workspace selector** in the side menu.
+This will expand a list where you can switch between different workspaces associated with your account.
+The workspace selector is the topmost element in the side menu and shows your current workspace name.

 # Workspace settings

-To go to **workspace settings**, click the **workspace ellipsis button** (...) next to the **workspace dropdown button** button in the side menu.
-This will open up a context menu where you can access the current workspaces settings page.
+To go to the workspace settings, click the **workspace selector** in the side menu to expand it, then click **Workspace Settings** at the top of the list.

 The workspace settings consist of six tabs: